tonykle/JavaScript-Practice/README.md

 # JavaScript Practice
 This repository contains JS code I have written over the last few months to solidify my understanding of fundamental JS concepts.
 I wrote most of these files in order to experiment with JS and to better understand the language's quirks.
 I attempted to cover core JS concepts such as: prototypes, classes/objects, closure, currying, hoisting, 'this', and others.
 The vast majority of the implementations are trivial in nature.
+I used Grunt as my task-runner for this project.

 ## Try it out yourself!